dzlab/coursera/MLOps Specialization/Course 1/Week 2/README.md

 - [x] Scratch defects, because the gap to HLP is higher and thus there’s more room for improvement.
 - [ ] Work on both classes equally because they are each 50% of the data.

-5.
-Question 5
+5. Question 5
 You’re considering applying data augmentation to a phone visual inspection problem.
 Which of the following statements are true about data augmentation?
 (Select all that apply)

-1 point

 - [ ] Data augmentation should distort the input sufficiently to make sure they are hard to classify by humans as well.
 - [x] GANs can be used for data augmentation.
 - [ ] Data augmentation should try to generate more examples in the parts of the input space where the algorithm is already doing well and there’s no need for improvement.
 - [x] Data augmentation should try to generate more examples in the parts of the input space where you’d like to see improvement in the algorithm’s performance.

-Data Definition and Baseline
+## Quiz: Data Definition and Baseline

 Question 1
 Which of these statements do you agree with regarding structured vs. unstructured data problems?